Rita Indiana: Early life and education

 Born in Santo Domingo in 1977, Rita Indiana is the grand-niece of the soprano Ivonne Haza and great-great-great-granddaughter of the poet and hero of the Restoration War, Manuel Rodríguez Objío.
 She is also second cousin of the journalist Óscar Haza and of the politician Víctor Bisonó.
 She was baptized in honor of her great-grandmother Rita Indiana del Castillo y Rodríguez-Objío.

-Rita Indiana attended El Colegio Calasanz in Costa Rica, where her father had established a business.
-After finishing her schooling in Costa Rica, Rita Indiana continued her education in the Dominican Republic at Autonomous University in her birth city of Santo Domingo where she studied Art History.
+Rita Indiana attended El Colegio Calasanz for 14 years.
+After finishing her schooling, she continued her education at the Autonomous University in Santo Domingo where she studied Art History.
 However, she left this course a year after admittance.
-Rita Indiana then attended Altos de Chavon School of Design but once again left her schooling and decided to pursue a career in writing.
+Rita Indiana then attended Altos de Chavón School of Design but once again left her schooling and decided to pursue a career in writing.

 Literary career

 Rita Indiana admits to having a passion for reading and writing from a young age.
 The work that first sparked her interest in literature was Tom Sawyer by Mark Twain.
 She credits her style of writing regarding marginalized youth to Twain's similar subject matter.

 Rita Indiana began her writing career with short stories in the mid 1990s, shortly after leaving Autonomous University.
 At the age of eighteen, Rita Indiana published her first short stories in the only literary magazine in the Dominican Republic at the time.
 After leaving Altos de Chavon School of Design, she was able to write and publish her first novel La Estrategia de Chochueca in 2000.
 La Estrategia de Chochueca belongs to her trilogy La trilogía de niñas locas, which also include Papi (2005), and Nombres y Animales (2013).
 These are peppered with Dominican slang and colloquialisms and center around exploring the social issues present in the Dominican Republic.
 This trilogy also introduced themes of nonconforming sexual identity not previously highlighted in Dominican Literature.
 Her early work is highly regarded for its authentic portrayal of Caribbean life and is now studied in literature courses across the United States and the Caribbean.

 Rita Indiana later explored the genre of science fiction with her novel La mucama de Omicunlé (2017).
 She made this shift to science fiction after noticing the drastic differences in technological and social development across the Caribbean.
 Rita Indiana also finds that this genre lends itself to more critical social and political commentary that she has previously not been able to access in past pieces.
 La mucama de Omicunlé became the first Spanish-language work to receive the Grand Prize of the Association of Caribbean Writers.
 In 2019, the same book, translated to English, was published as Tentacle.
-Her sixth novel, Made in Saturn, will be published by And Other Stories in 2020.
+Her sixth novel, Hecho en Saturno came out in 2018 and was translated as Made in Saturn, published by And Other Stories in 2020.